-You need to have much experience with software products to be able to predict all edge cases and user flows, or you need to hire a specialist to do it for you, which is an additional cost.
+You need to have a lot of experience with software products to be able to predict all edge cases and user flows, or you need to hire a specialist to do it for you, which is an additional cost.

 Why is the documentation so important?
 If you don’t specify some parameters of the project, the developers will decide on it, and as I mentioned in point 3., their best interest is to make it fast and on budget, not to make it the best.

-If you’re paying a fixed price, you’re paying for a specific number of man hours.
-There’s a limited working hours amount that can be assigned to the project according to the set price, so if one thing is done, something must be left behind.
+If you’re paying a fixed price, you’re paying for a specific number of working hours.
+There’s a limited man hours amount that can be assigned to the project according to the set price, so if one thing is done, something must be left behind.

 If you are in such a situation, think about how many not mentioned in the contract features or solutions were developed for your app.
 You might be surprised at how many elements might be considered additional.

 Another problem with a Fixed-Price contract is that you will never consider your app good enough.
 You’re paying for your app, and you want it to be the best.
 That’s fully understandable but problematic.

 It’s like you would like to buy a waffle.
 You’re ordering a waffle with cream and icing and paying for this, but when it’s prepared, you also demand fruits.
 Will you receive some?